tercen/ratio_operator/README.md

 `ratio`          | numeric, ratio value returned per cell

 ##### Details
 The operator takes the value defined by the y-axis and divides it by the value defined by the x-axis.
 The computation is done per cell.
-There is one value calculated and returned for each of the input cell.
+There is one value calculated and returned for data point.

 #### References